Command Line

 - aws ecs execute-command

-The connect feature can be used to interact with TCP services such as databases.
-It can be used with an IDE or any native database client.
+The connect feature can be used to interact with native protocols such as databases, SSH, HTTP and TCP.
 The port is forwarded locally to the end-user, providing a secure connection to remote services.